CTCycle/XREPORT-radiological-reports-generator/README.md

 The project targets Windows 10/11 and requires roughly 2 GB of free disk space for the embedded Python runtime, dependencies, checkpoints, and datasets.
 A CUDA-capable NVIDIA GPU is recommended but not mandatory.
 Ensure you have the latest GPU drivers installed when enabling TorchInductor + Triton acceleration.

 1. **Download the project**: clone the repository or extract the release archive into a writable location (avoid paths that require admin privileges).
-2. **Configure environment variables**: copy `XREPORT/resources/templates/.env` into `XREPORT/app/.env` and adjust values (e.g., backend selection).
+2. **Configure environment variables**: copy `XREPORT/resources/templates/.env` into `XREPORT/setup/.env` and adjust values (e.g., backend selection).
 3. **Run `start_on_windows.bat`**: the bootstrapper installs a portable Python 3.12 build, downloads Astral’s `uv`, syncs dependencies from `pyproject.toml`, prunes caches, then launches the UI through `uv run`.
-The script is idempotent—rerun it any time to repair the environment or re-open the app.
+The script is idempotent, rerun it any time to repair the environment or launch the app.

 Running the script the first time can take several minutes depending on bandwidth.
 Subsequent runs reuse the cached Python runtime and only re-sync packages when `pyproject.toml` changes.